stacks-network/docs/src/pages/references/stacks-node-configuration.md

 ## Subcommands

+-> Note that the `stacks-node` binary may have deprecated commands that are not documented on this page.
+Deprecated commands may be accessible until they are fully removed from the sources.

 ### mocknet

 Start a node based on a fast local setup emulating a burnchain.
 Ideal for smart contract development.